 - Thoracic radiculopathy happens when there’s a pinched nerve in the upper back portion of your spine.
 This causes pain in your chest and torso.
 It’s uncommon and can be mistaken for shingles.

 - Lumbar radiculopathy is pressure on one of the nerve roots in your lower back.
 It can cause hip pain and sciatica, or shooting pain in your leg.
 Incontinence, sexual dysfunction, or paralysis can also occur in severe cases.

 Symptoms vary depending on which type of radiculopathy you have.
 The symptoms may affect different areas of your back, arms, and legs, and can include:

 - a sharp pain that may worsen with certain movements

-- weakness and tingling in the back and leg
+- weakness and tingling

-- changes in sensation
+- loss or change in sensation

 - loss of reflexes

 Radiculopathy occurs when a nerve is compressed by surrounding tissue.
 It’s sometimes caused by a herniated spinal disc.
 This starts with a weakening or tearing of the outer rim of the disc.
 The nucleus, or inner part, then pushes outward and exerts pressure on a nearby spinal nerve.

 Bone spurs can also cause radiculopathy.
 This is when extra bone forms on part of the spine.
 Bone spurs can develop because of trauma or osteoarthritis.
 These spurs can stiffen the spine and narrow the space where nerves are located, causing them to be compressed.